Wujian-sinemedia/Lemons/README.md

 What this will do is:

-* Either fetch the CPM.cmake script from the github repository and cache it for future use; ***or*** include the previously-cached version if it can be found
+- Either fetch the CPM.cmake script from the github repository and cache it for future use; ***or*** include the previously-cached version if it can be found
-* Include the Lemons repository using CPM.cmake
+- Include the Lemons repository using CPM.cmake

 You can check out the GetLemons repo's ReadMe for more details.

 For an example of a project repo that uses this configuration, see [Imogen's CMakeLists.txt](https://github.com/benthevining/imogen/blob/main/CMakeLists.txt).

----

-## Integrations

-When you add the Lemons subdirectory in your CMake (or GetLemons), my cmake scripts will automatically configure several integrations, if the respective programs can be found on your computer.
-If they can't be found, cmake will not install anything at configure time.
-See the section below on installing dependencies and integrations.

-### Ccache

-My cmake scripts will automatically configure your build to use [ccache](https://ccache.dev/) as the compiler launcher, if the ccache program can be located on your machine.
-This will drastically speed up consecutive builds!
-Ccache works by detecting if the same compilation is being repeated, and if so, reusing the old output.
-For an example of a GithubActions workflow that utilizes a persistent cache, see [here](https://github.com/benthevining/dev_workspace/blob/main/.github/workflows/Build.yml).

-### Clang-format

-If clang-format is found at configure time, my cmake scripts will automatically add a target to your project called *ClangFormat*, that will recursively run clang-format on all nested subdirectories within your source tree.
-For this to work, before adding Lemons in your CMake, set the variable *LEMONS_TOPLEVEL_DIR* to the absolute path of your top-level source directory.

-### Clang-tidy

-(in progress...)

----

-## Example dev environment

-For an example of how you can integrate several project repos of this nature side-by-side in a "super-repo", check out my [dev_workspace repo](https://github.com/benthevining/dev_workspace) -- this is the only repo I have to clone onto a dev machine in order to work on all my projects, and I only have to have one copy of Lemons and JUCE on my machine, which every project repo will reference.

 ---